izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 \end{aligned}
 \end{equation}

-[^1]: The main difference between the set-ups of Brukner and Bon et al. is that Brukner allows the superobservers a choice between only two measurements, whereas Bong et al. allow the superobservers a choice between three measurements.
+[^1]: The main difference between the set-ups of Brukner and Bong et al. is that Brukner allows the superobservers a choice between only two measurements, whereas Bong et al. allow the superobservers a choice between three measurements.
 This slight generalisation allows for the generation of new inequalities whereas Brukner, despite considering a novel scenario, simply recovered the CHSH inequality.

 [^2]: A sufficient distance is defined as one which demands that a signal from one laboratory must travel faster than the speed of light in order to reach the other laboratory in time to affect any results.